-But we must remind ourselves that plentiful power is not an end in itself.
+Of course plentiful power is not an end in itself and there are energy efficient versions of modernity.
 Why swap a semi-outdoors style of design for high energy over-cooled, stuffy shopping malls, offices and restaurants?
-Moreover, on its own it won’t kickstart the economy: a skilled workforce, a high calibre technical/scientific community, and good governance are all more important for progress.
-High “liveability” is critical for this – retaining and attracting talent as well as maintaining a healthy local skilled population.
+Moreover, energy on its own won’t kickstart the economy: a skilled workforce, a high calibre technical/scientific community, and good governance are all more important for progress.
+High “liveability” is critical – helps retain and attract talent as well as maintain a healthy skilled population.

 So what’s wrong with coal?

 The pictures below from Beijing are a salutary reminder of the risks of following the same path.
 This is a situation which no-one wishes to be in!
 Prof Stephen Chu on a visit to Hong Kong described it as a 40 cigarette a day habit from the day of birth.
 Its not a happy place to be with air quality levels (PM 2.5s) about 50x above WHO limits, a lot of this due to coal fired power stations.
 Perhaps even more importantly the climate impacts of burning coal are huge, as coal has the highest GHG emissions.
 If we don’t make drastic cuts globally, the commitment to achieve a net zero carbon world and stabliise the world’s climate will not succeed.